Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

 ## Install

-If you want to install a version of the *Stock-List Demo* in your local Lightstreamer Server, follow these steps:
+If you want to install a version of the *MPN Stock-List Demo* in your local Lightstreamer Server, follow these steps:

-* Download *Lightstreamer Server Version 7.0 or greater* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
+* Download *Lightstreamer Server Version 7.1 or greater* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 * Make sure that Lightstreamer Server is not running.

 ### Installing the Adapter